JPW03/quest-trackr/test/README.md

 These tests will focus on testing the changeset function.

-Label the schema unit test module with `@moduletag schema_validation`
+Label the schema unit test module with `@moduletag :schema_validation`

 For helper functions, see [QuestTrackr.ChangesetHelper](./support/changeset_helper.ex)

 For each attribute in the schema that is validated in the changeset:
 - Create a describe block with the title of that attribute
 - The describe block should contain test cases for:
-    - Error present,
+    - Error present
     - No error and change present
     - No error and no change (if any)